IWILZ/Servo-Tester-Arduino/README.md

 ## Conclusions
 I hope this project can be nice and useful both for a model-maker or a robotic enthusiast, but maybe can be nice also to try some modules like INA219, LCD TFT SPI 128x160px 1.8" with SD and of course Arduino.
-It's also quite cheap because if you already have some resistors, buttons and a battery in your drawer, **the total cost of the components should be less than 15-20$**
+It's also quite cheap because if you already have some resistors, buttons and a battery in your drawer...
+> ***...the total cost of the components should be less than 15-20$***
 > ***HAVE FUN!!!***

 [^1]: Be careful when using 6.1V because some servos could be damaged by voltages higher than 5V (refer to the servo data sheet)